This post may contain affiliate links. Read my full disclosure policy.

 - olive oil

-- vinegar: red wine vinegar, sherry vinegar, or champagne vinegar (or Apple Cider vinegar)
+- Vinegar: a little acidity to balance the sweetness- red wine vinegar, sherry vinegar, or champagne vinegar (or Apple Cider vinegar)

 How to make Peach Gazpacho